CharlesKariuki-001/AcademicCode/README.md

 ### 1. **Foundations & General Skills**
    Kickoff tools for thinking like a techie.
    - **Student Resource Portal**: A simple web app with research guides, climate quizzes, and entrepreneurship trackers.
-(Built with HTML/CSS/JS—my first full-stack swing.)
+(Built with HTML/CSS/JS.)
      *Why?* Turns soft skills into interactive gold.
    [Dive in → `/projects/foundations/student-portal`]

 ### 2. **Mathematics & Statistics**
-   The invisible scaffolding—graphs, probs, and matrices that power everything else.
+   The invisible scaffolding graphs, probs, and matrices that power everything else.
    - **Campus Stats Dashboard**: Python/Pandas viz of fake student data (attendance trends, grade predictors).
      *Why?* Stats aren't dry when they forecast your GPA.
    [Dive in → `/projects/math-stats/campus-dashboard`]

 ### 3. **Physics & Electronics**
-   Where bits meet atoms—understanding the hardware hum.
+   Where bits meet atoms;understanding the hardware hum.
    - **Smart Light Sensor**: Arduino sketch for auto-LED control based on ambient light.
      *Why?* Bridges theory (ohms, waves) to "hey, this actually dims my desk lamp."
    [Dive in → `/projects/physics-electronics/light-sensor`]

 ### 4. **Computer Fundamentals**
-   The guts of it all—how machines think before we make 'em dance.
+   The guts of it all how machines think before we make 'em dance.
    - **CPU Simulator**: Python sim of fetch-execute cycles with toy assembly.
      *Why?* Demystifies why your laptop doesn't melt during compiles.
    [Dive in → `/projects/fundamentals/cpu-sim`]